janhq/jan/docs/docs/about/04-product/01-roadmap.md

 ---
-title: Product
+title: Roadmap
-slug: /handbook/product
+slug: /product/roadmap
 ---

-We use the [Jan Monorepo Project](https://github.com/orgs/janhq/projects/5) in Github for 100% of our product / project management.
+We use the [Jan Monorepo Project](https://github.com/orgs/janhq/projects/5) in Github to manage our roadmap.

 As much as possible, everyone owns their respective `epics` and `tasks`.